-This planner is designed as a reference tool to assist you and your parents in recognizing and understanding the general operating procedures of the Neshannock Junior-Senior High School.
-This electronic document will be used along with the District calendar, website, and Facebook page as your communication tool.
+This planner is designed as a reference tool to assist you and your parents in recognizing and understanding the general operating procedures of Neshannock Junior-Senior High School.
+This electronic document will be used in conjunction with the District calendar, website, and social media outlets as your communication tool.

-Included within this handbook is the Neshannock Junior-Senior High School Discipline Code.
+Included within this handbook is the Neshannock Junior-Senior High School Code of Conduct.
 Please take the time to read it completely.
 It is critically important for the health, safety, and welfare of our students that all parties adhere to this Code of Conduct.

-You can consult the District calendar and webpage for a listing of this year's activities/events.
+Please consult the District calendar and webpage for a listing of this year's activities/events.

-Please be aware that although this is an electronic document, both the student and parent/guardian will be required to sign and return and acknowledgement certification form.
+Please be aware that although this is an electronic document, both the student and parent/guardian will be required to sign and return the acknowledgement certification form.